 Baby Institute participants are recruited through a variety of methods, including flyers, references from other agencies such as Trinity Alliance and the Albany County Health Department, word-of-mouth, and in-person outreach.
 Once parents have been recruited they voluntarily attend the sessions.
 This ensures that they are willing and ready to participate and to use some of the tools shared with them by the program’s educators.
 BI programs are facilitated and taught by a highly qualified group of presenters with backgrounds in nutrition, child development and education.

-Baby Institute operates at Giffen Elementary School during the academic school year and the BI Summer Institute Extension Camp (a five-week half-day program) operates at 1 Ida Yarbrough, Albany, NY 12207.
+Baby Institute operates at Giffen Elementary School during the academic school year and the BI Summer Institute Extension Camp (a five-week half-day program) operates at P.O Box 774, Albany, NY 12201.

 Noelene Smith, MSW